GitLab»

 When a webhook containing a push or tag event is received by Spacelift, it may trigger a test run.
 Test runs provide feedback though GitLab's pipeline functionality.
 When viewed from a merge request, the pipeline looks like this:

-As you can see, the test job passed and gave some brief information about the proposed change - that - if applied - it would add a single resource.
+As you can see, the test job passed and gave some brief information about the proposed change that, if applied, would add a single resource.

 Also, for every merge request affected by the commit there will be a comment showing the exact change: